Have you ever seen a broccoli leaf?

 Now six months antique, the Brooklyn-based begin-up makes about 200 artisanal pizzas every week, dispensing the pies to around a dozen stores in the New York City region.
 For about $12 every, you could take your select among the inexperienced pizza, marked via a tangy, garlicky broccoli-leaf pesto, and the pink one, crowned with a generous sprinkling of superbly miscolored peppers.

 Facts like these are what prompted Smith and her associate, Jane Katz, to create a product that tastes good, seems appealing, and contains oft-wasted substances in the sort of way that the product ought to itself turn out to be “a talking factor,” in Smith’s words.
-“We concept: Could we package deal a pizza so that we were given people speakme about something like broccoli leaves and why we aren’t eating them?
+“We concept: Could we package a pizza so that we were given people speaking about something like broccoli leaves and why we aren’t eating them?
 Could we virtually get humans to start eating them more?”